1racker/telegram-task-bot/README.md

 # Telegram Task Manager Bot (Go)

-A simple PET-project in Go: Telegram bot for task management and planning
+A simple PET-project in Go: Telegram bot helps users plan their day, received daily reminders, track which tasks are completed and generate weekly performance reports.

 ## Features
 -Add tasks with start time and duration